HiC-inspector/HiC-inspector/utils/README.md

 hg19/hg19.rev.1.ebwt
 hg19/hg19.rev.2.ebwt

+We provide a convenience hg19 chromsizes file you can place in: hg19/chromsizes.hg19

 If rd (restrictiondir) is not set, you can place necessary restriction enzyme processed index files there as well.
 For example, for hindIII processing: